Introduction / History

 Many marriages also take place during the festival.
 Traditionally, a Ho marriage takes place when the groom's family pays a chari (bride price).
 In the past few years, however, a dowry (gifts or money from the bride's family to the groom) has begun to take the place of a chari.

-The majority of the Ho are animists (believe that non-human objects have spirits) who worship clan gods such as a snake or monkey, and spirits which are approached through witchcraft or trances.
+The majority of the Ho are animists (believing that non-human objects have spirits) who worship clan gods such as a snake or monkey, and spirits which are approached through witchcraft or trances.
 They believe the world is full of bongas (spirits) that exist in objects of nature.
 Meat and beer are offered as a sacrifice to the bongas because they can cause disease and bad luck to those who do not appease them.
 Once a man worships a bonga, it becomes his teacher and the man becomes a shaman (medicine man or priest).
-The village "protector spirit" is asked by a priest to watch over the Ho activities and to protect them from evil spirits.
+The village protector spirit is asked by a priest to watch over the Ho activities and to protect them from evil spirits.

 The Ho believe a man's shadow is his individuality, his character, which grows and develops throughout his life.
 The shadow never dies, but when a man dies, his shadow returns to his house where it is joined by other 'house dead' who dwell with his family.
 The 'house dead' either help or trouble the family depending on the amount of respect given to them.

 The New Testament is printed in the Ho language and some missions agencies currently labor among these people.
-Although efforts are being made to evangelize the Ho, their response has been very low-only a small percentage are Christians, so there is a strong need for further prayer and evangelism.
+Although efforts are being made to evangelize the Ho, their response has been very low-only a small number are Christians, so there is a strong need for further prayer and evangelism.